Table of Contents

 Organizations must always process personal data lawfully, fairly, and in a transparent manner.

 Organizations can collect personal data only for specified, explicit, and legitimate purposes.
-They cannot further process personal data in a manner that’s incompatible with those purposes.
+They cannot further process personal information in a manner that’s incompatible with those purposes.

 Organizations can collect only personal data that’s adequate, relevant, and limited to what’s necessary for the intended purpose.